 Shown on Dutch television last August, Submission: Part I – which displays abused women with Koran verses written on their bodies – was reviled by The Netherlands’ Muslims, including some Muslim women’s groups.

-Theo van Gogh movies: Animal cruelty & cannibalistic serial killer
+‘Shocking’ Theo van Gogh movies: Animal abuse + cannibalistic serial killer

-Besides Submission: Part I, Theo van Gogh movies – arthouse fare featuring broken characters, and (in the view of his critics, gratuitously) disturbing images and themes – include the following:
+Theo van Gogh’s relatively modest big-screen output – 16 features over the course of nearly a quarter of a century – mostly consisted of low-budget arthouse fare featuring broken characters, and (in the view of his critics, gratuitously) disturbing images and themes.

-- His feature film debut, the black-and-white “shocker” Luger (1982), starring Thom Hoffman (also in his film debut) as the titular character, a fascistic psychopath who kidnaps a millionaire’s mentally handicapped daughter (Laurien Hildering).
-Problems arise when the woman’s father refuses to come up with the ransom.
+- The black-and-white “shocker” Luger (1982), van Gogh’s feature film debut.
+Thom Hoffman (also in his film debut) stars as the titular character, a fascistic psychopath who kidnaps a millionaire’s mentally handicapped daughter (Laurien Hildering); problems arise when the woman’s father refuses to come up with the ransom money.
 In one scene, two kittens are placed inside a washing machine; in another, a gun is stuck up a woman’s vagina.

 - The psychological drama Blind Date (1996), in which a grieving couple (Renée Fokker and Peer Mascini) – their daughter has died – decide to go on “blind dates” with one another.
 Each encounter (or process of rediscovery) is supposed to have a different “theme.”

-- The political thriller 06/05 (2005), loosely inspired by the events that led to the assassination of populist, far-right Dutch politician Pim Fortuyn in May 2002.
-In 06/05, a photojournalist (Thijs Römer) uncovers an intricate conspiracy to have Fortuyn killed off.
+- Based on a Tomas Ross novel and loosely inspired by the events that led to the assassination of populist, far-right Dutch politician Pim Fortuyn in May 2002, the political thriller 06/05 (2005) centers on a photojournalist (Thijs Römer) who uncovers an intricate conspiracy to have Fortuyn killed off.
 In real life, van Gogh had been a friend and supporter of the politician.

 According to the IMDb, Theo van Gogh’s last movie was the episodic, two-character effort Ter ziele [possibly translated as “dead” or “defunct”], shot in summer 2004, and featuring Thijs Römer and Steve Hooi as a couple of nurses with numerous hang-ups.